vortigont/yoyoRadio/README.md

 > This is a highly experimental project aimed to target modern esp32 platforms and all-in-one modules.
 If you are looking for a stable yoRadio, pls use [original](https://github.com/e2002/yoradio) project, you won't find here nothing but bugs and issues.
 If you a developer and want to contribute - you are more than welcome!

-Currently this project is developed for two combo modules Guition `JC1060P470` (ESP32-P4) and Guition `JC3248W535` (ESP32-S3).
+Currently this project is developed and tested for two combo modules:
+ - Guition `JC1060P470` (ESP32-P4, yes, it works pretty fine on P4 chip, Maestro!)
+ - Guition `JC3248W535` (ESP32-S3)

-Audio core control and WebUI part is functional, the rest of the features would come later.
+Audio core, streaming, basic display elements and WebUI part is fully functional, the rest of the features would come later.
 Stay in touch!

 ---